IrisFI/webofneeds/documentation/building.md

 Further information on what you can do with the maven-configuration can be found in [./maven.md](./maven.md).

-## 10. On Windows: <PROJECT_ROOT>/webofneeds/won-owner-webapp/src/main/webapp/node/npm -g windows-build-tools
+## 10. Set up Windows Build Tools

+> On Windows systems only

 When you the maven-install reaches the owner-application, the maven-frontend plugin will install it's own version of `npm`.
 Using that run the following with admin permissions: